BUTTERFLIES OF THE COMMUNITY WOODLAND

 Twenty-three species of butterfly have been seen at the Community Woodland and sports field over the past few years, although numbers fluctuate and not all species are seen in each year.
-The years 2016 and 2017 were not very good for Common Blue, Brown Argus and Small Copper, so the ‘butterfly bank’ (please see Projects section) was created at the woodland to help these species to thrive.
+The ‘butterfly bank’ (please see Projects section) was created at the woodland in 2017 to provide habitat for Common Blue, Brown Argus and Small Copper, in particular.

 The list of butterflies seen at the woodland site is as follows: Small Skipper, Essex Skipper, Large Skipper, Brimstone, Large White, Small White, Green-veined White, Orange Tip, Small Copper, Brown Argus, Common Blue, Holly Blue, Brown Hairstreak, Red Admiral, Painted Lady, Small Tortoiseshell, Peacock, Comma, Speckled Wood, Marbled White, Gatekeeper, Meadow Brown, Ringlet.

 Below is a very brief guide to the butterflies you may see at the woodland and when to see them.
 For more information about different species of butterfly, please see Butterfly Conservation’s site: https://butterfly-conservation.org/50/identify-a-butterfly.html Or see UK Butterflies: http://www.ukbutterflies.co.uk/index.php